CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ![AKS services and ingresses shown with External IP highlighted](media/website2.png "AKS services and ingresses shown with External IP highlighted")

 1. Click on the Next button present in the bottom-right corner of this lab guide to continue with the next exercise.

+## Summary

+In this exercise, you have deployed a namespace, service, and workload in the Azure Kubernetes.
+Also, you have created a service to AKS and accessed website using external endpoint.